keithalewis/xlltemplate/README.md

 You can `<Browse...>` to it using the dropdown or obtain it from the Task Manager if Excel is running.
 Under `Processes` right click on `EXCEL.EXE` and choose `Open File Location`.
 To have Excel open your add in when debugging specify `Command Arguments` to be `"$(TargetPath)"`.
-You may want to also specify `/p $(ProjectDir)` so Excel will default to opening files in your project directory.
+You may want to also specify `/p "$(ProjectDir)"` so Excel will default to opening files in your project directory.